Blue-Kachina/pickey-chickey/README.md

 It also means that I don't seem to need ngrok either.

-You can set up PHPStorm to Debug from index.js, and it will actually break on your breakpoints
+You can set up PHPStorm to Debug from index.js, and it will actually break on your breakpoints ^^ Alternatively, `npm run dev` is now set up to run/debug as well.